MicrosoftDocs/bi-shared-docs/reference-docs/assl/properties/dataaggregation-element-assl.md

 # DataAggregation Element (ASSL)

   Determines whether the instance can aggregate persisted data or cached data for the [MeasureGroup](../objects/measuregroup-element-assl.md).

+> [!IMPORTANT]
+> Do not modify this property.
+This property is currently ignored by the engine.

 ## Syntax